campus-fora/backend-task-1-go-for-web-yashlm/README.md

 <h2>Frontend is made with Next.js and the backend is written in Go using go-gin framework and PostgreSQL.</h2>

-Integration of frontend with backend hasn't been done yet.
+Integration of frontend with backend hasn't been done yet.<br>
 All the files are in the master branch.

 <hr>